CONTEXT AND OVERVIEW

 We will not send any data to 3rd party organisations with the purpose of marketing and we do not purchase data lists.

 We operate fully in accordance with the Privacy and Electronic Communication Regulations (PECR) for all our email marketing activities.
 We send e-alerts and regular, relevant travel related content to our clients’ personnel.
-We operate a fully GDPR complaint consent based, double opt-in e-marketing to non-clients.
+We operate a fully GDPR compliant consent based, double opt-in e-marketing to non-clients.
 All e-marketing will be directly related to the services that we offer and come with a one click unsubscribe option and clearly displays our corporate name and contact details.

 DATA CONTROL AND RECORD POLICY